marcioalexandre/bank/README.md

 # Web Application for Financial Banks

-- This is a web application that operates basic tasks (such as Registration of Customer, Account, Cash Deposit, Cash Withdrawal, and List of all transactions), which are commonly seen at Financial Banks.
+- This is a web application that operates basic tasks (such as Registration of Customer, Account, Cash Deposit, Cash Withdrawal, and List of all transactions), which are commonly seen at financial banks.

 For developers:
 - Client-Server and REST architectures;